Close Icon

 • Trading Income Status: FHL profits were treated as trading income for certain tax purposes, meaning they could be used to justify pension contributions and access more flexible loss reliefs.

-However, there are still several valuable tax deductions and reliefs available for holiday let owners under standard property income rules.
+Although the scheme has now ended, there are still several valuable tax deductions and reliefs available for holiday let owners under standard property income rules.

 Benefits of tax on holiday lets

 While the FHL scheme offered some generous reliefs, the end of the regime doesn’t mean the end of tax efficiency.
-Although the tax regime has now been abolished, there are still a number of tax advantages available to holiday let owners under the standard property income rules.
+Although the tax regime has now been abolished, there are still a number of tax reliefs available to holiday let owners under the standard property income rules.

 You can still: